 1. Admire the Forth Bridges.

-One of the highlights of South Queensferry is its spectacular views of the three iconic bridges that span the Firth of Forth.
+For me, the main highlight of South Queensferry is the spectacular views of the three iconic bridges over the Firth of Forth.

 The bridges are: